socalrug/hackathon-2019-11/admin/email/week_before_email_to_participant.md

 1. Registration will be between 8:30 and 9:00 on Saturday, November 9th.
 The tutorials will start at 9:00.
 These are optional.
 1. At 1:00 PM the data will be released and there will be a presentation that will provide an overview.
 1. Any person that is not registered by 1:00 PM on Saturday will be considered a 'no-show' and their spot may be given to someone else.
 1. If you are not able to attend, please let us know ASAP.
-We have over 50 people on the waiting list.
+If their are people on the waiting list, we would like to give them notice so they can attend.

 Looking forward to seeing everyone there